rdkcentral/entservices-inputoutput/.github/instructions/Pluginlifecycle.instructions.md

 ### Deactivated

-Each plugin should implement the Deactivated method.
-In Deactivated, check if the remote connection ID matches your plugin's connection ID.
-If it matches, the plugin should submit a deactivation job to handle the out-of-process failure gracefully.
+Each plugin should implement the deactivated method.
+In Deactivated, it should be checked if remote connectionId matches your plugin's connectionId.
+If it matches your plugin's connectionId, the plugin should submit a deactivation job to handle the out-of-process failure gracefully.

 ### Example